 5. Speak with your boss

 Often times, most employees don’t want to complain to their boss about anything– let alone pain.
 However, if you are experiencing pain that is caused by your work environment, your boss should be the first person you notify.
+Here you can find more info about reliable cleaning contractor and experienced domestic workers in Florida as well.
 If your pain isn’t properly managed, you can suffer long term injury and potentially have to take a leave from work.
 He or she should be able to help provide you with special accommodations such as a proper ergonomic office chair that will help alleviate your back, neck, or hip pain, or adjust your duties to require less sitting.